 What Are the Medicinal Uses of Shrooms?

-More and more studies are published every year, proving the benefits of mushrooms go well beyond providing a psychedelic trip .
+More and more studies are published yearly, proving mushrooms’ benefits go well beyond providing a psychedelic trip .

 First, psilocybin has been shown to stimulate the growth of new neural connections, temporarily suppress the default mode network (DMN), reverse neuroadaptive changes leading to drug cravings, and help regulate blood flow dysregulation leading to cluster headaches and other neurological disorders.